On view June - November 2017, Philadelphia

 “I tend not to tell people what they’re looking at when they’re in the presence of my work,” says Puryear.
 “I trust people’s eyes.
 I trust their imagination.”

-Big Bling is installed along Philadelphia’s Kelly Drive, between Fountain Green Drive and the Connecting Railway and Girard Avenue Bridges (see map), and will remain on view from June -November 2017.
-The sculpture is located near Daniel Chester French and Edward C. Potter’s General Ulysses S. Grant, Frederic Remington’s Cowboy, and Carl Milles’ Playing Angels, which were installed by aPA in 1898, 1908, and 1972, respectively.
+Big Bling was installed along Philadelphia’s Kelly Drive, between Fountain Green Drive and the Connecting Railway and Girard Avenue Bridges (see map), and was on view from June – November 2017.
+The sculpture was located near Daniel Chester French and Edward C. Potter’s General Ulysses S. Grant, Frederic Remington’s Cowboy, and Carl Milles’ Playing Angels, which were installed by aPA in 1898, 1908, and 1972, respectively.

 Rising forty feet high and eliciting many interpretations, Big Bling is Puryear’s largest temporary outdoor sculpture to date.
 The colossal multi-tiered wood structure is wrapped in chain-link fence and anchored with a gold-leafed shackle near the top.
 Layers of laminated timbers and plywood stack together to create a form that is both animal-like and abstract with an amoeboid shape in the center.
 “I tend not to tell people what they’re looking at when they’re in the presence of my work,” says Puryear.
 “I trust people’s eyes.
 I trust their imagination.”

 Philadelphia is home to one of Puryear’s early public works, Pavilion in the Trees.
 Pavilion was conceived in 1981 as part of the Form and Function program of the Fairmount Park Art Association (now the Association for Public Art) and installed at the Fairmount Park Horticulture Center in 1993.
 Inspired by the universal longing for a tree house, Pavilion consists of an open structure that uses materials similarly found in Big Bling.
 The work has become a favorite destination to relax and contemplate nature from a bird’s-eye view.